Showing posts with label Galactic Center. Show all posts

 The Cloud Mystery | Henrik Svensmark

 Looking at the Milky Way from above, we see four giant spiral arms.
-Our solar system is currently located within a small armlet called Orion between the two big spiral arms Sagittarius-Carina and Perseus.
-But it doesn’t stay there.
-It rotates at a speed of some 830,000 kilometers per hour around the galactic center and does a whole round about every 250 millions years.
-This rotation period is called one galactic year.
-That means on average every about 65 million years our solar system moves through one of the major spiral arms of the milky-way.
+Our solar system is currently located within a small armlet called Orion, between the two large spiral arms, Sagittarius-Carina and Perseus.
+However, it doesn't stay there.
+It rotates at a speed of about 830,000 kilometers per hour around the galactic center, completing a full rotation every 250 million years.
+This rotation period is called a galactic year.
+This means that, on average, every 65 million years, our solar system moves through one of the major spiral arms of the Milky Way.

-During such a passage the average temperature on Earth is about 5-10°C colder than outside the spiral arms where more clouds can be created and are causing cooler climatic conditions.
-Within a spiral arm more cosmic rays reach the Earth because there are more super novae in the immediate neighborhood of our solar system.
-These dying stars are sending out cosmic rays, subatomic particles with enormous energy rushing through the galaxy at almost the speed of light.
-And some of them shower and bombard the Earth.
-In our atmosphere the cosmic rays are nuclei for condensation of water vapor and cloud formation.
-And the clouds reflect the sunlight and cool the Earth.
+During such a passage, the average temperature on Earth is about 5-10°C colder than outside the spiral arms, where more clouds can form, causing cooler climatic conditions.
+Within a spiral arm, more cosmic rays reach the Earth because there are more supernovae in the immediate vicinity of our solar system.
+These dying stars emit cosmic rays—subatomic particles with enormous energy rushing through the galaxy at almost the speed of light.
+Some of them shower down and bombard the Earth.
+In our atmosphere, the cosmic rays serve as nuclei for the condensation of water vapor and cloud formation.
+The clouds then reflect sunlight, cooling the Earth.

-The Sun of course also plays an important role in the formation of clouds: When there are a lot of sunspots, the magnetic fields of the Sun are emitting more charged particles, called the solar wind.
-The solar wind fights and neutralizes the cosmic rays and controls how many of them reach the Earth.
-During the 20th century the magnetic activity of the Sun has almost doubled.
-As a result fewer cosmic rays reach the Earth, the cloud cover became thinner and the Earth’s climate warmer.
+The Sun, of course, also plays an important role in cloud formation.
+When there are many sunspots, the Sun's magnetic fields emit more charged particles, called the solar wind.
+The solar wind counteracts and neutralizes cosmic rays, controlling how many reach the Earth.
+During the 20th century, the Sun's magnetic activity almost doubled.
+As a result, fewer cosmic rays reached the Earth, the cloud cover thinned, and the Earth's climate warmed.

-A ‘lazy’ Sun would produce less magnetic activity, less solar wind and more cosmic rays would reach the Earth’s atmosphere able to build up clouds there and to cool the planet’s climate down: The Sun controls the Earth’s cloudiness.
+A ‘lazy’ Sun would produce less magnetic activity, less solar wind, and more cosmic rays would reach the Earth’s atmosphere, where they could build up clouds and cool the planet’s climate.
+The Sun controls the Earth’s cloudiness.
 The climate is controlled by the clouds.
 The clouds are controlled by cosmic rays.
 And the cosmic rays are controlled by the Sun.

 Tuesday, December 18, 2012